computationalcreativitylabBrussels/LVC-event-duration/README.md

 # How Long Does a Quick Kiss Take?
 Studying Event Duration of Light Verb Constructions Using Explicit Word Embeddings
+Repo for LREC 2026 paper "How Long Does a Quick Kiss Take?
+Studying Event Duration of Light Verb Constructions Using Explicit Word Embeddings" by Lin de Huybrecht , Geraint A. Wiggins

+contact details: lin.de.huybrecht@vub.be

 # Requirements
 All the required Python libraries are listed in `code/env.yml`.